 The following types of agreements require review and approval by the Office of General Counsel:

-6.1 All Conforming or Nonconforming Agreements Whose Dollar Amount Exceeds $1,000,000.
-OGC shall review and approve all conforming or nonconforming agreements listed above when the face value of the dollar amount noted in the agreement exceeds $1,000,000.
+6.1 All Conforming or Nonconforming Agreements Whose Dollar Amount Exceeds the institution’s OGC Review Threshold.
+OGC shall review and approve all conforming or nonconforming agreements listed above when the face value of the dollar amount noted in the agreement exceeds the institution’s OGC Review Threshold identified in UTS 145, Sec.
+4, Step 4.
 The request for OGC approval must be accompanied by a letter or email that briefly describes the deal, explains the dollar amount and lists any deviations from Board of Regents’ Rules.
 An institution may request an increase in its dollar threshold by submitting a written request to the Vice Chancellor and General Counsel who may approve the increase, in whole or in part, if he determines that it is in the best interest of the institution and the U. T. System to approve the requested increase.
 After OGC approves the agreement, OGC shall send a courtesy copy of each agreement to the appropriate Executive Vice Chancellor(s) for general information.

 6.2 Assignment Documents Granting Ownership Rights to a Third Party.
 OGC shall review and approve all assignment documents granting the Board of Regents’ ownership rights to a third party before recommending that the document be approved and executed by the Vice Chancellor and General Counsel.